rachsmithcodes/rachsmith.com/src/content/notes/my-lifestyle-centric-career.md

 ---
 title: My lifestyle-centric career
 slug: my-lifestyle-centric-career
-added: 2022-11-08 05:59
+added: 2022-11-07T19:59:00.000Z
-updated: 2022-11-08 05:59
+updated: 2022-11-07T19:59:00.000Z
-tags: [work]
+excerpt: >-
-excerpt: Cal Newport describes lifestyle-centric career planning as deciding on what lifestyle you want, and then work backwards from there.
+  Cal Newport describes lifestyle-centric career planning as deciding on what lifestyle you want, and then work backwards from there.
 publish: true
+tags:
+  - work
 ---

 [Cal Newport](https://www.calnewport.com/blog/2022/08/25/the-most-important-piece-of-career-advice-you-probably-never-heard-2/) describes lifestyle-centric career planning as deciding on what lifestyle you want[^1], and then work backwards from there.
 This subverts the typical advice for high-performers: that you should chase the better opportunity, that higher paying role, that promotion to another level of seniority.